Chemistry (CHEM)

 CHEM A680 Advanced Molecular Spectroscopy and Structure 3 Credits

-Advanced molecular spectroscopy theory and principles for structural analysis.
-Literature will be reviewed with regard to recent applications to health, biomedical and environmental sciences.
+Discusses advanced molecular spectroscopy theory and principles for structural analysis.
+Reviews literature with regard to recent applications to health, biomedical and environmental sciences.

 Registration Restrictions: Graduate standing and instructor approval